← All guides

 2. Write 3 tickets by hand in the format above, then tell Claude Code: “Claim the top ticket in queue/, do it, move the file to done/, and regenerate STATUS.md.”

 3. When the format feels right, put the planner and dispatcher on a schedule (cron or launchd) and cap the drain at 3 per wake.
+If scheduling an agent is new to you, my guide on giving every idea a nightly AI co-founder shows the same cron and launchd setup for a single job.

 Want to build this yourself?